siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 Modes:
 * 0=Disabled - Switch closures will have no effect.
 Unused switch pins must be disabled.
-* 1=Homing only - Switch is active during homing but has no effect otherwise
+* 1=Homing-only - Switch is active during homing but has no effect otherwise
-* 2=Homing and limits - Switch is active during homing and acts as kill switch during normal operation.
+* 2=Homing-and-limits - Switch is active during homing and acts as kill switch during normal operation.
-* 3=Limits only - Switch is not active in homing but will act as a kill switch during normal operation.
+* 3=Limits-only - Switch is not active in homing but will act as a kill switch during normal operation.

 It is important to configure all switch pins (all 8) even if you are not using them.
-Configure all unused pins as Disabled.
+Configure all unused switches as Disabled.
 Otherwise NC configurations will not work.

-An axis should only have zero or one homing switch - it should not have two.
-The homing switch may be configured for homing or for homing-and-limit.
-The other switch setting may be disabled or configured for limit.
+An axis should only be configured for one homing switch - it should not have two.
+The homing switch position (min or max) may be configured as homing-only or homing-and-limit.
+If there is a second switch on the opposite end it should be either disabled or configured as limit-only.

 ## Homing Configuration Settings

 The following per-axis settings are used by homing.
-Substitute any of XYZABC for the 'x', below.
+Substitute any of XYZABC for the 'x' in the table.
 The use of the settings is described in G28.1, below.
 See [Configuring Homing Settings](http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Homing_Settings) for how to set these.

 	Setting | Description | Notes
 	--------|-------------|--------------
-	**$xTM** | Travel Maximum | travel limit for search phase **$xSV** | Homing Search Velocity | velocity for initially finding the homing switch.
-Set negative for travel in negative direction (towards minimum switch), positive for travel in positive direction
-	**$xLV** | Homing Latch Velocity | velocity for homing second pass (latching phase).
-The same positive and negative rules apply
-	**$xLB** | Homing Latch Backoff | amount to back off switch prior to latch operation **$xZB** | Homing Zero Backoff | machine coordinate system zero position defined as backoff (offset) from homing switch
+	**$xTM** | Travel Maximum | This axis parameter is used to limit travel during the search phase **$xSV** | Homing Search Velocity | Velocity for initially finding the homing switch **$xLV** | Homing Latch Velocity | Velocity for latching phase **$xSB** | Homing Search Backoff | Distance to back off switch before starting search **$xZB** | Homing Zero Backoff | Distance to back off switch before setting machine coordinate system zero

 ## G28 - Return to Home
 G28 will move the machine to the home coordinates through an intermediate point, with the home position detemined by the latest G28.1 cycle.
 Movement will occur at the traverse rate (G0 rate).
 Format is: